 This architecture describes a data warehouse with internal users connecting to a compute instance visualization layer, and a data ingest and transformation layer which populates the backend data warehouse.

-Some individual components of this architecture do not directly support the RPO required for their tier; however, because of how they are used together, the overall service does meet the RPO.
-In this case, since Dataflow is a zonal product, recommendations for high availability design should be followed to prevent data loss during a zonal outage.
+Some individual components of this architecture do not directly support the RPO required for their tier.
+However, because of how they are used together, the overall service does meet the RPO.
+In this case, because Dataflow is a zonal product, follow the recommendations for high availability design. to help prevent data loss during an outage.
 However, the Cloud Storage layer is the golden source of this data and supports an RPO of zero.
-This means any lost data can be re-ingested into BigQuery via zone b in the event of an outage in zone a.
+As a result, you can re-ingest any lost data into BigQuery by using zone b in the event of an outage in zone a.

 Key architectural decisions for zone outage - RTO of 4hrs and RPO of zero:

 - A load balancer is used to provide a scalable access point for users, which allows for automatic failover to another zone.
 Even though the RTO is 4 hours, manual changes to IP addresses or even DNS updates can take longer than expected.